phaserjs/phaser/README.md

 Along with the fantastic open source community, Phaser is actively developed and maintained by [Photon Storm](http://www.photonstorm.com).
 As a result of rapid support, and a developer friendly API, Phaser is currently one of the [most starred](https://github.com/collections/javascript-game-engines) game frameworks on GitHub.

 Thousands of developers from indie and multi-national digital agencies, and universities worldwide use Phaser.
-You can take a look at their incredible [games](https://phaser.io/games/).
+Take a look at their incredible [games](https://phaser.io/games/).

 **Visit:** The [Phaser website](https://phaser.io) and follow on [Phaser Twitter](https://twitter.com/phaser_)<br />
 **Play:** Some of the amazing games [#madewithphaser](https://twitter.com/search?q=%23madewithphaser&src=typed_query&f=live)<br />